numba/numba/docs/source/user/parallel.rst

 Another experimental feature of this module is support for explicit parallel loops.
 One can use Numba's ``prange`` instead of ``range`` to specify that a loop can be parallelized.
-The user is required to make sure that the loop does not have cross iteration dependencies except the supported reductions.
+The user is required to make sure that the loop does not have cross iteration dependencies except for supported reductions.

-A reductions is inferred automatically if a variable is updated by a binary function/operator using its previous value in the loop body.
+A reduction is inferred automatically if a variable is updated by a binary function/operator using its previous value in the loop body.
 The initial value of the reduction is inferred automatically for ``+=`` and ``*=`` operators.
-For other functions/operators, the reduction variable should hold the initial value right before entering the ``prange`` loop.
+For other functions/operators, the reduction variable should hold the identity value right before entering the ``prange`` loop.
+Reductions in this manner are supported for scalars and for arrays of arbitrary dimensions.

 The example below demonstrates a parallel loop with a reduction (``A`` is a one-dimensional Numpy array)::